 The Andre Walker Hair Typing System is a classification system for hair types created in the 1990s by Oprah Winfrey's stylist Andre Walker.
 It was originally created to market Walker's line of hair care products but has since been widely adopted as a hair type classification system.
-Each of the 4 Types have sub categories, too.
+Each of the 4 Types has subcategories, too.
 These definitely helped me understand caring for my hair better.

-Awareness is key!
+Awareness is the key!
 Knowing your hair type lays out the foundation for how to give is the TLC it needs.
 Our natural hair type is based on genetics.
-Of course, since there are many ways to style our hair we can transform it anyway we want.
-Bottomline is, hair type depends on the natural curl pattern of our crowning glory.
+Of course, since there are many ways to style our hair we can transform it any way we want.
+Bottom line is, hair type depends on the natural curl pattern of our crowning glory.

 If you have straight hair with hardly any curling, this means that you are Type A. It can be thin or fine and even thick and full volume.
 As long as it is straight, this is your turf.

 If it is leaning more on the fine strand type, it will be very easy to style.
 It will, however, be prone to getting dirty or feeling oily faster.
 You would be better off avoiding essential oils and just stick with clarifying shampoo and a light conditioner.
 Also, go easy on high heat styling this will easily damage your hair.
-Heat in general, is not a friend of our hair.
+Heat in general is not a friend of our hair.
 Use it sparingly.
-What you can so is use the cool setting on youblow dyer.
+What you can do is use the cool setting on your blow-dyer.
 Go easy on those thin strands.
-Use aspray to keep it safe from the sun and toavoid frizz, too.
+Use a spray to keep it safe from the sun and to avoid frizz, too.